Cyclin A2 Recombinant Rabbit Monoclonal Antibody [SD2052]

 Purification: Protein A affinity purified.

-Molecular weight: 49 kDa
+Molecular weight: Predicted band size: 49 kDa

 Isotype: IgG